wp-plugins/breezing-forms/readme.txt

 [Ask more questions in our forums](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html "BreezingForms Forums")

 == Changelog ==

+= 1.2.5.6 =
+* fixed iframe autoheight for forms, now also works with google chrome and mobile devices

 = 1.2.5.1 =
 * main plugin code cleanup, added new screenshot and text changes to readme.txt